-- (a) At each entrance to offices, parking lots, and project sites, a sign shall be posted in a location that is conspicuous to all who could enter an office, parking lot, or project site. - (b) Signs shall have wording or pictogram that prohibits firearms and weapons. - (c) The absence of a sign does not excuse compliance with this policy.
+- At each entrance to offices, parking lots, and project sites, a sign shall be posted in a location that is conspicuous to all who could enter an office, parking lot, or project site. - 2.
+Signs shall have wording or pictogram that prohibits firearms and weapons. - 3.
+The absence of a sign does not excuse compliance with this policy.